 The Authority is a political subdivision of the Commonwealth of Virginia (the Commonwealth) created pursuant to the Park Authorities Act by ordinance adopted by the Board of Supervisors of the County of Fairfax (the County) on December 6, 1950, as amended on October 28, 1991.
 The Authority has been in operation since its creation in 1950.
 The Authority operates under the policy oversight of a 12-member Park Authority Board, in accordance with a Memorandum of Understanding with the County Board of Supervisors.
-The Authority manages acquisition, preservation, development, maintenance and operation of its assets and activities through five funds: Financed from County General Fund, Park Revenue Fund, Financed from County Construction Fund, Park Construction Bond Fund and Park Capital Improvement Fund.
-The Park Authority Board has direct fiduciary responsibility for the Park Revenue Fund and the Park Capital Improvement Fund, while the County has fiduciary responsibility for the other three funds.
+The Authority manages acquisition, preservation, development, maintenance and operation of its assets and activities through five funds to include County General Fund, Park Revenue Fund, County Construction Fund, Park Construction Bond Fund, and Park Capital Improvement Fund.
+The Park Authority Board has direct fiduciary responsibility for the Park Revenue Fund and the Park Capital Improvement Fund, while Fairfax County has fiduciary responsibility for the other three funds.
 The Authority also aggressively seeks management initiatives and alternate funding sources to sustain the delivery of quality services and facilities.
 The Park Foundation, established in 2001, serves to coordinate and seek the generous gifts of individuals, foundations, and corporations who wish to contribute to delighting current and future generations of park visitors.
 Grants, donations, the Adopt-A-Field and Adopt-A-Park programs, as well as many "friends groups" and other partnerships have provided cash and in-kind contributions to the Authority.

 Due to its location in the northeastern section of the Commonwealth of Virginia, within the Washington D.C. metropolitan area, the Authority serves residents of neighboring jurisdictions as well as those of Fairfax County.
-With over 24,000 acres of land, with a goal of 10% of the County, challenges continue as the population has grown to over one million residents.
+With 22,600 acres of County land, challenges continue as the population has grown to over one million residents.
 Leisure and recreational opportunities are provided through a wide variety of facilities and services which provide valued enhancements to the quality of life.
 Optimizing the quality of life in the County is the ultimate goal and mission of the Authority through preservation of open space and natural areas, and by providing nature centers, recreation centers, historic sites, programs, golf courses, athletic fields, public gardens, and neighborhood, community, district and county-wide parks.

-Full-time merit staff for fiscal year 2008, all funds, total 618 which includes a support staff of engineers, park specialists, accountants, architects, landscape architects, planners and market research specialists and archaeologists.
-In addition to contracted program and service providers, up to 2,000 limited term and seasonal staff, and numerous volunteers contributing nearly 200,000 hours annually, provide a myriad of direct and support services.
+Full-time merit staff for all funds in fiscal year 2009 totaled 620 which include a support staff of engineers, park specialists, accountants, architects, landscape architects, planners and market research specialists and archaeologists.
+In addition to contracted program and service providers, 2,664 limited term and seasonal staff, and numerous volunteers, who contribute nearly 200,000 hours annually, provide a myriad of direct and support services.